-By Andy Coyle, Managing Director
+By Andy Coyle, Non-Executive Director

 I first met Clive Alan Michael Lennon, known to all as Alan, in 1986.
 I was studying law at university, and wrote to all the law firms in the Amersham and Chesham area.
 I received just two responses.
 One was a polite “no thanks”.
 The only positive response was a request from Alan for a meeting.
 This was typical of Alan.
 Always on the lookout for young talent, he was rightly proud of the fact that he responded to every young person wanting some experience of the law and looking for a break.

 Alan founded Lennon & Co in September 1983, having previously been a partner at a firm in Amersham.
 When I met him in 1986, the firm had small offices on the second floor of a building.
 The other occupants were a burger and kebab house and a dental surgery.
 When Alan welcomed me into his office his height and size made an immediate impression – but it quickly became apparent that his personality was as large as his physical presence.

 Alan offered me a summer job as a student in 1986 and invited me back the following year.
 In 1988 I was applying to London for what was then called an articled clerkship.
 Out of the blue I received a letter from Alan.
 It began “It is probably best for your career that you take a job in London, but…”.
 The “but” was the offer of a package I couldn’t have achieved in London (or indeed anywhere else) as a lowly articled clerk.
 In particular Alan offered me the chance to be a partner in the firm if I remained with Lennon & Co for at least a year after qualifying as a solicitor.
 I was hooked.
 True to his word, Alan appointed me his business partner in 1991 – the beginning of a relationship that lasted until his sad passing.